Reinventing residential & domestic sprinkler systems

-Automist can achieve the objectives set by traditional sprinklers in a residential setting without several of the disadvantages.
-Automist uses mist technology, which suffocates a fire by removing heat and displacing oxygen from the fire zone, and is permitted for use by the English/Welsh and Scottish building regulations (e.g. section 0.18 ADB Dwellinghouses).
+Automist can achieve the objectives set by traditional sprinkler systems in residential buildings without several disadvantages.
+Automist uses mist technology, which suffocates a fire by removing heat and displacing oxygen from the fire zone, and is permitted for use by the English/Welsh and Scottish building regulations.
 Instead of a complex custom network, Automist is a simple and ready to install kit which will protect a volume.
 Automist is installed only by installers accredited by Plumis, and Plumis requests layouts and installation data from all installations and thus monitors installation quality.

 In 2006, the Building Division of the Office of the Deputy Prime Minister (ODPM) commissioned a detailed report (BRE report - No. 204505) on “The effectiveness of sprinklers in residential premises”, carried out by the Fire and Rescue Service.
 It concluded that sprinklers are not necessarily the best solution for most housing due to their high cost of installation and the water damage incurred when triggered.

-Although the addition of residential sprinkler protection proved effective in potentially reducing casualties in the room of the fire origin and connected spaces, it concluded that in order for sprinklers to become cost effective, high risk buildings should be targeted (such as residential care homes and tall blocks of flats), and these justified on a case-by–case basis using the cost benefit approach.
+Although the addition of residential sprinkler protection proved effective in potentially reducing casualties in the room of the fire origin and connected spaces, it concluded that in order for sprinklers to become cost-effective, high-risk buildings should be targeted.

-NERA Economic Consulting, which carried out the study, looked at the lifecycle cost of a number of scenarios against a control and found the benefits of installing sprinklers in all new housing in terms of reduced fatalities, injuries and property loss, fell short of the additional costs.
-Therefore it did not support the mandatory installation of sprinklers in all housing or social housing in the Thames Gateway.
+NERA Economic Consulting, which carried out the study, looked at the lifecycle cost of a number of scenarios against control and found the benefits of installing sprinklers in all new housing in terms of reduced fatalities, injuries and property loss, fell short of the additional costs.
+Therefore it did not support the mandatory installation of sprinklers in all housing.